SunshineHuang/csnet-1/README.md

 # Introduce
 A non-blocking, multi-threaded high performance network library/framework on Linux.
 CS means **C**attle **S**hed, not **C**omputer **S**cience.
-It uses one event loop per thread reactor mode and takes advantage of multi-cores.
+It uses one event loop per thread reactor I/O mode and takes advantage of multi-cores.

-# Requirements and Dependencies
-- Kernel version >= 3.9
-- gcc supports c99
-- libssl-dev

-# Server models
+## Server models
 There are two type of server models in CSNet: Middle Server Model and Edge Server Model.
-Every request in those model has a response, if the request does not receive a response in `business_timeout`, and the related business timeout handler will be called.

             ┌────────────┐
-            │            │
             │edge server │
-            │            │
             └────────────┘
                    ▲
                    │
                    ▼
          ┌──────────────────┐
-         │                  │
          │   middle server  │
-         │                  │
          └──────────────────┘
                    ▲
                    │
                    ▼
             ┌────────────┐
-            │            │
-            │   client   │
-            │            │
+            │   clients  │
             └────────────┘

+## Hot patching
+A server model consist of a executable file (server) and a business module file (business_module.so).
+It's easy to write your own business logic codes throuth the business module.
+If you found bugs in your business logic code, or you need new business logic, just copy the new compiled business module (e.g, business_module.so.virsion) to the dir where you deployed it, and it will be **hot patch without killed the process**.

+## Request/Response
+CSNet uses one request one response method to handle every request.
+Every request should receive a response within `business_timeout` seconds, or the related business timeout handler will be called.

+# Requirements and Dependencies
+- Kernel version >= 3.9
+- gcc supports c99
+- libssl-dev

 # Components
 ## Generic Data Structures